Stephanie Rothman: Roger Corman

 "It was rare for anyone who did not have family connections to find employment in the film industry, in or outside of the jurisdiction of the labor unions", recalled Rothman later.
 "It was even rarer for a woman to be hired.
 It was traditional to exclude us from nearly all types of work behind the camera."

 Rothman worked in a variety of jobs for Corman, on films such as Beach Ball (1965), Voyage to the Prehistoric Planet (1965), and Queen of Blood (1966).
 Rothman:

 I did everything: write new scenes, scout locations, cast actors, direct new sequences and edit final cuts.
 It was a busy, exhilarating time.
 Roger did not teach me these skills, I learned them in film school.
 But he did share his greater experience with me, giving me useful criticism and, equally important, information on how to efficiently organize work on the set so that a film could be shot on schedule.
 The schedules he set were much shorter than those of the major studios.
 Since it was his own money he was using, Roger did not want a film to go either over schedule or over budget.
 He also taught me a valuable lesson in psychology: he encouraged me, often expressing his confidence in my abilities, and I therefore tried to do the best work for him that I could.

 Corman had Rothman reshoot large segments of the movie that became Blood Bath (1966).
 "I shot about another 30 minutes of original footage and it was made into what I can only call...a mish-mosh", she recalls.
 "Unintended joint collaboration would be a more accurate way of putting it. [laughs]" She and Jack Hill share directorial credit for the film.

 It's a Bikini World

 Her work impressed Corman enough to give her her first full directing job on It's a Bikini World (shot in 1965 but not released until 1967), which he financed.
 However she did not enjoy the experience:

 I became very depressed after making It's a Bikini World.
 I had very ambivalent feelings about continuing to be a director if that was all I was going to be able to do.
 So I literally went into a kind of retirement for several years until more than anything in the world, I wanted to make films.

-Rothman returned to filmmaking on Corman's comedy Gas-s-s-s (1970), working as production associate.
+Rothman tried to find work elsewhere but was unable to.
+She returned to filmmaking on Corman's comedy Gas-s-s-s (1970), working as production associate.
+"I had a wonderful time working on that film.
+I loved it, I really did."